 Also departing BOS that day, bound for LAX, was United Airlines Flight 175.
-The aircraft, also a Boeing 767-222 (N612UA), was carrying 51 passengers and nine crew members, including Captain Victor Saracini, First Officer Michael Horrocks; and flight attendants Robert Fangman, Amy Jarret, Amy King, Kathryn Laborie, Alfred Marchand, Michael Tarrou and Alice Titus.
+The aircraft, also a Boeing 767-222 (N612UA), was carrying 51 passengers and nine crew members, including Captain Victor Saracini, First Officer Michael Horrocks; and Flight Attendants Robert Fangman, Amy Jarret, Amy King, Kathryn Laborie, Alfred Marchand, Michael Tarrou and Alice Titus.
 Five hijackers, led by trained pilot Marwan al-Shehhi, boarded and took their seats in the forward first and business class cabins.

 The aircraft took off at 08:14, just 15 minutes after American 11.
-By 08:33 they had reached their cruising altitude of 31,000 feet and the cabin crew are likely to have commenced with the drinks service.
+By 08:33 they had reached their cruising altitude of 31,000 feet and the crew are likely to have commenced with the drinks service.

 A few moments later, as the drama on Flight 11 was unfolding, ATC radioed United 175, asking if they could see the AA jet.
 They confirmed they had a visual at around 29,000 feet and also reported a suspicious transmission they had heard a few minutes earlier, “Sounds like someone keyed the mic and said everyone stay in your seats”.
 This was the last contact with United 175.

 It is believed the hijacking occurred between 08:42 and 08:46.
 Similarly to American 11, the two pilots were either killed instantly, or removed from effective control of the aircraft and one of the cabin crew members stabbed.
 Mace was sprayed into the forward cabin and the remaining passengers moved to economy.